-During this webinar, HMA Principal Uche Uchendu, M.D., who also served as chief officer for health equity at the U.S. Department of Veterans Affairs, will outline best practices for providers hoping to achieve military cultural health competency.
-She will also offer a variety of hands-on strategies for immediately improving care to patients who are veterans.
+During this webinar, HMA Principal Uche Uchendu, M.D., who also served as chief officer for health equity at the U.S. Department of Veterans Affairs, outlined best practices for providers hoping to achieve military cultural health competency.
+She also offered a variety of hands-on strategies for immediately improving care to patients who are veterans.

 - Understand the importance of identifying patients who have a military history, opening the door for appropriate screening, diagnosis and treatment of conditions prevalent among veterans.

 - Find out about tools providers can utilize to screen veterans based on military service exposures, combat or non-combat experiences, and conditions such as post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI).

 - Learn how providers can adjust their practices to ensure that veterans receive the proper care, including an understanding of the many services available for support, recommendation and referral.